-Aberdeen’s Department of Divinity is one of the highest ranked departments in the United Kingdom for research.
-The department came joint first in Scotland for research intensity and first in Scotland for research impact (joint fifth in the UK with Cambridge) in the last Research Excellence Framework.
+Aberdeen’s Department of Divinity is the highest ranked department in Theology in the United Kingdom for research, and the top performing department in research in any subject in Scotland, as ranked by the most recent Research Excellence Framework (REF2021).
 Members of staff are engaged in research in all the major sub-disciplines of theology, publish intensively in top flight publications, and are in high demand as speakers internationally.

 There is an extremely lively research community of post-graduate students and faculty, focused on research centres, multiple weekly seminars, reading groups, visiting international speakers, and public lectures (including the Gifford Lectures and the Hay of Seaton Memorial Lectures).
 Our most recent former PhD students have gone on to take posts at such universities as Tübingen, St Andrews, Oxford, Notre Dame, Gothenburg, Trinity Bristol, Biola, Sofia and Canberra (and many others).
 Learn more about what makes Divinity in Aberdeen unique.

 Have a look at our new guide for more information about postgraduate research in Divinity.

 |Following involvement in a recent colloquium, Professor Anthony Thiselton, FBA, commented: